 Etta is inbred 3x3 to the important 19th-century American sire Australian, 4x4x4 to 16-time American champion sire Lexington, 5x5x5 to two-time English champion sire Melbourne, and 5x5 to eight-time American champion sire Glencoe.
 She is a half sister to 1889 Flash Stakes winner Protection (by Prince Charlie).

 Etta is out of the Glenelg mare Manola, in turn a daughter of the Australian mare Malaga.
-A full sister to Malta, dam of 1887 Alabama Stakes winner Grisette (by Glenelg), and a half sister to 1887 Travers Stakes winner Carey (by King Alfonso), Malaga is out of the Lexington mare Miranda, a full sister to 1866 Travers Stakes winner Merrill and 1876 Kentucky Oaks winner Neecy Hale and a half sister to Magenta (by Yorkshire), dam of 1878 Preakness Stakes and Belmont Stakes winner Duke of Magenta (by Lexington).
+A full sister to Malta, dam of 1887 Alabama Stakes winner Grisette (by Glenelg), and a half sister to 1887 Travers Stakes winner Carey (by King Alfonso), Malaga is out of the Lexington mare Miranda, a full sister to 1866 Travers Stakes winner Merrill and 1876 Kentucky Oaks winner Necy Hale and a half sister to Magenta (by Yorkshire), dam of 1878 Preakness Stakes and Belmont Stakes winner Duke of Magenta (by Lexington).

 Fun facts